RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 ------------------------------------------------------------------------

-# 5. Comparison with existing GC--MS software
+# 5. Comparison with existing GC-MS software

 The comparison below is intentionally conservative.